ALL BLOG POSTS

 Magnetic Resonance Imaging (MRI)

-An MRI is another non-invasive imaging test that uses powerful magnets and radio waves to create detailed pictures of your internal organs.
-This test can provide more detailed images than an ultrasound and may be able to detect smaller areas of endometrial-like tissue.
-During an MRI, you'll lie on a table that slides into a large, tube-shaped machine.
-The test is painless, but some people may feel claustrophobic inside the machine.
-If you have any concerns about the MRI experience, talk to your doctor beforehand.
-They may be able to provide you with strategies to help you feel more comfortable during the test.
+An MRI is a non-invasive imaging test that uses powerful magnets and radio waves to create detailed pictures of your anatomy.
+During the MRI, you'll lie on a table that slides into a large, tube-shaped machine.
+The test is painless, but some people feel claustrophobic inside the machine.

 Laparoscopy